XRPLF/xrpl-dev-portal/content/rippled-api-methods/get_counts.md

 <!-- MULTICODE_BLOCK_END -->

-The response follows the [standard format](#response-formatting).
+The response follows the [standard format][].
 The list of fields contained in the result is subject to change without notice, but it may contain any of the following (among others):

 | `Field`       | Type   | Description                                         |
 |:--------------|:-------|:----------------------------------------------------|